-Our elementary science curriculum places an emphasis on acquiring skills, knowledge and attitudes toward science.
-Students are actively engaged in situations which begin with their questions and take them through the process of inquiry.
+Our elementary science curriculum places an emphasis on acquiring skills, knowledge, and attitudes toward science.
+Students are actively engaged in situations that begin with their questions and take them through the process of inquiry.
 Students gather information to help them find answers to their questions using the data they have collected.

 Science and Engineering Practices